BforEH/Personal-Trading-Journal/README.md

 Stays 100% private and offline
 Doesn't provide PnL, think purely in RR
 Feels instant even with thousands of trades
-Works in the way I want it
+Works in the way I want it in my style
 Handles partial closes correctly
 Looks clean and works reliably
 Doesn't have a lot of features that just distract